tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Electron)_intl_en.md

 ## Use Cases

 TRTC supports four room entry modes.
 Video call (`VideoCall`) and audio call (`VoiceCall`) are the [call modes](https://intl.cloud.tencent.com/document/product/647/36069), and interactive video streaming (`Live`) and interactive audio streaming (`VoiceChatRoom`) are the live streaming modes.
-The live streaming modes allow a maximum of 100,000 concurrent users each room, with smooth mic on/off.
+The live streaming modes allow a maximum of 100,000 concurrent users in each room with smooth mic on/off.
 Co-anchoring latency is kept below 300 ms and watch latency below 1,000 ms. The live streaming modes are suitable for use cases such as low-latency interactive live streaming, interactive classrooms for up to 100,000 participants, video dating, online education, remote training, and mega-scale conferencing.

 ## How It Works